Rumours of our demise are greatly exaggerated

 His argument was this: banking comes mostly down to three components: technology, reputation, and regulation.

-Two of these — technology and reputation — are hard, substantial problems, while the other — regulation — is comparatively formalistic, especially if you have a decent technology stack.
-How do the banks stack up against the FANGS?
+Two of these — technology and reputation — are substantial problems.
+The other — regulation — is formalistic, especially if you have a decent technology stack.

 |Banks||Generally legacy, dated, patched together, under-powered, under-funded, conflicting, liable to fall over, susceptible to hacking.||Everyone hates the Financial Services industry.||All over it.
 Capitalised, have access to reserve banks, connected, exchange memberships, etc.|